-To scaffold the bridge between existing training and experience, and the new design focused interactive field, the HCID program will employ a unique introductory approach to intensive skill and knowledge building approach called Masterclass.
-The Masterclass in HCID will function as a pre-entry exposure and training certificate program.
+To scaffold the bridge between existing training and experience, and the new design-focused interactive field, the HCID program will employ a unique introductory approach to intensive skill and knowledge building approach called Masterclass.
+The Masterclass functions as a pre-entry exposure and training certificate program.
 It will serve two functions: